Gregory III Monoszló: Career

 The Ban of Slavonia, Joachim Gutkeled, turned against Stephen V and kidnapped his ten-year old son and heir, Ladislaus in the summer of 1272.
 Stephen besieged Joachim's fortress in Koprivnica, but could not free his son.
 The king soon fell ill and died on 6 August 1272, thus the Monoszló brothers lost their patron.
 Joachim Gutkeled departed for Székesfehérvár as soon as he was informed of Stephen V's death, because he wanted to arrange Ladislaus' coronation.
 Gregory's sister-in-law, Dowager Queen Elizabeth joined him, infuriating Stephen V's partisans who accused her of having conspired against her husband.
 Gregory's brother, Egidius immediately laid siege in late August to Elizabeth's estate in Székesfehérvár to "rescue" Ladislaus from the rival baronial group's influence.
 However the military action ended in failure.
 Egidius and Gregory "fear of the Queen's revenge", fled to Pressburg (today Bratislava, Slovakia).
 They captured the castle and its surrounding areas and handed over to Ottokar II who provided shelter to them.
 Their Hungarian lands were confiscated following that by Queen Elizabeth in the name of his son.
 The Monoszló brothers were granted the Austrian castles of Laa, Stockerau, Korneuburg and Kreuzenstein by Ottokar, who also commissioned them to administrate Pressburg and the adjacent forts.

 Following the Bohemian invasion of Hungary in April 1273, Egidius and Gregory fled Prague for Hungary and swore loyalty to Ladislaus IV, thus received forgiveness from Elizabeth and the Monoszlós' confiscated lands were regained (Gregory was granted Kárán then).
 He was re-appointed ispán of Vas County, and simultaneously also served as head of Požega County until 1273.
-In this capacity, he fought against Ottokar's troops at Győr.
-However the rival baronial group, dominated by the Kőszegi and the Gutkeled clans, regained its influence and, among others, Gregory was dismissed from his office.
+In this capacity, he fought against Ottokar's troops at Győr, participating in the recapture of the episcopal stronghold.
+Gregory led the defense against the Bohemian invasion in Vas County during the war.
+Later, Gregory initiated the ennoblement of numerous castle warriors, who bravely fought against the invaders (e.g. in Köcsk and Káld), in the royal court of Ladislaus IV.
+However the rival baronial group, dominated by the Kőszegi and the Gutkeled clans, regained its influence and, among others, Gregory was dismissed from his office in the autumn of 1274.
 Both Egidius and Gregory lost all political influence for uncertain reasons after 1275, as they had never hold any dignities after that, despite the fact that their allies, the Csák group was able to return to govern the realm even at the end of the year.
 They jointly owned Álmosd in Bihar County in 1291.
 Gregory died childless by 1294.